 Mood: You Want To Get Stuff Done

-HIIT is the ultimate body saviour for those who are strapped for time and want to feel the results instantly.
-It incorporates high intensity intervals, causing your heart rate to rise dramatically.
+HIIT is the ultimate body savior for those who are strapped for time and want to feel the results instantly.
+It incorporates high-intensity intervals, causing your heart rate to rise dramatically.
 This is followed by an interval of rest, bringing your heart rate back down again; in doing this, your body is practically forced to burn fat, leaving you a lot leaner.
 There are other types of training such as TRX bicep workouts is a good way of helping your lose weight, and make you a little leaner.

-The best way to incorporate HIIT is to do around 15-20 minutes of a high intensity activity.
+The best way to incorporate HIIT is to do around 15-20 minutes of high-intensity activity.
 One of the best is running on a treadmill as fast as you can for a minute, followed by a minute walking, and then continuing this for the remaining duration.
 After your HIIT segment is completed, spend at least 25 minutes doing some weight training.
 Squatting, leg presses and dumbbell curls are some examples, but really just whatever works for you.
 When I started getting into exercising, I didn’t think that a dumbbell workout was going to be a part of it.
 I just thought about how heavy these can be and I just wasn’t ready for it to be so challenging.
 But I couldn’t just put it off for that reason, as a lot of equipment at the gym can be heavy too.
 When I realized that dumbbell lifts for a clean and press workouts were doing wonders for pretty much all of my body, I knew this was something I needed to stick with.
 If I can do it, so can you.
-This is an all-over body workout that tackles cardio, strength and fat burning all in one quick, easy go.
+This is an all-over body workout that tackles cardio, strength, and fat burning all in one quick, easy go.

 Weight Lifting: To Grow Strong